chawk/bayside/README.md

 # BaysideJS

-This is where we left off for the
+This is where we left with
 [Create An Awesome Website With Fastify - Getting Started](https://www.youtube.com/watch?v=_X-pjh4Vd10)

 ## Installation